 My updates show the latest developments on top.
-My updates were daily from 3-11-20 to 3-23-20 and will in the future be occasional.
+My updates were daily from 3-11-20 to 3-23-20 and then became monthly.
 The updates are a record of how I, as one citizen, in Berkeley, CA, who also happens to be a travel journalist familiar with Wuhan China, witness the emerging crisis, both locally and nationally.
 The updates will end when the crisis gets resolved.

 It is amazing to think of how the “manageable concern” status of the Coronavirus 3-9-20 became a “local, national, and worldwide crisis” by 3-23-20.
-Our lives will change, going forward.
+Our lives have changed, going forward.

 Updates (Latest on Top)

 Lee Foster Monthly Update July 8, 2020, Day 120 from the Start of the Coronavirus Crisis

 I take no pleasure in reporting bad news.
 I would rather focus on the joy of nature and the brilliance of human culture in CA and in the world.
 However, our current COVID-19 situation requires comment.

 The total situation with COVID-19 grinds on and becomes more dire as we move from my 90-day to my 120-day update in this Coronavirus era for my article “Coronavirus in My Own Berkeley Backyard.”

 My Visit to a Ghost Town, San Francisco

 Yesterday, well-masked, I visited a ghost town, formerly known as San Francisco.
 I took the morning 9:30 a.m. ferry over from Oakland and savored the lovely visage of The City in the morning light.
 The ferry had maybe 10 patrons riding across the Bay.